-Individual Gratitude, Communal Responsibility Repair the World Today is the 26th annual MLK Day of Service.
-Dr. King's moral leadership continues to resonate today on topics of racial justice and poverty.
+Reverend Dr. Martin Luther King, Jr.'s moral leadership continues to resonate today on topics of racial justice and poverty.
 His legacy of action and learning, organizing and advocacy, and love for humankind lives on through contemporary activists in the Movement for Black Lives and beyond.
-This year and every year, we honor him through learning and action.
+Through this activity, we invite you to honor him through learning and action, and by starting with this critical question: